 In the beginning, and for many today, yoga is in fact their life and their time is spent striving towards Samadhi, to enlightenment.

-The Yoga Sutras, in fact, went out of favour between the 12th and the 19th centuries, only to be revived by Swami Vivekananda in the late 19th century.
-Other yoga texts instead were more dominant in 20th century yoga, however The Yoga Sutras are highly recommended to be able to grasp and integrate this fully into your yoga practice.
+The Yoga Sutras went out of favour between the 12th and the 19th centuries, only to be revived by Swami Vivekananda in the late 19th century.
+Other yoga texts instead were more dominant in 20th century yoga.
+However, The Yoga Sutras are highly recommended to be able to grasp and integrate this fully into your yoga practice.